mh-malekpour/Deploying-ML-Model-on-AWS/README.md

 ## 3. Methodology
 ![Architecture Diagram](https://i.ibb.co/9pTqRZr/Screenshot-2023-11-20-at-5-54-52-PM.png)
-The goal of this lab is to automate the deployment of an ML model using a containerized approach, following the main/worker architectural style.
+The goal of this project is to automate the deployment of an ML model using a containerized approach, following the main/worker architectural style.
 The deployment architecture is shown below.
 Steps include:

 ### 1. Develop Docker Files
 Create Docker files for both worker and orchestrator.
 For workers, include a `docker-compose.yaml` file to handle multiple containers on the same instance.
 These files are available on our GitHub repository.